Oleg52/ModToolDocs/docs/prop-swap/models/overview.md

 'Make active' checkbox makes selected prop pack active, and it will be auto restored if 'Restore active on tool startup' checkbox is active, but it does not restore pack instantly.<br>
 If you want to restore in-memory saved pack, press 'Restore selected' button.

+You can restore prop pack by double clicking on it.